jlbazan/SMSNobit-regression-model/output/Figures/README.txt

-The generated figures are saved here
+The generated figures are saved in this folder.